Islam in Denmark: Schools

 In Denmark, religious studies is named "Christian studies" and focuses on the Church of Denmark.
 Parents have the right to withdraw their students from these religious courses but Muslim parents rarely do.
 Students in grades 1-6 learn about the Church of Denmark, before the curriculum begins teaching major world religions, including Islam, in grades 7–9.
 As a result, all students in Denmark receive a basic understanding of Islamic beliefs and culture.

 The first Muslim private school was founded in 1978 and called the Islamic Arabic School (Islamisk Arabiske Skole) in Helsingør.
 Since then, over 30 such schools have been opened and many offer Arabic language classes and Islamic studies.
 However, the majority of Muslim students still go to non-religious public schools.

 The biggest school is Dia Privatskole in Nørrebro with about 410 students.
 Two Pakistani schools teach in Urdu as mother tongue and several Turkish schools have Turkish instruction.
 Most other schools cater to Arabic-speaking students.

 In July 2017 study material in Arabic which promoted martyrdom and jihadism was found in the Islamic school Nordvest Privatskole (tr: Northwest Private School) in Copenhagen during an unannounced visit by Danish education authorities.
 The school's building was sold in June 2017 to the investor Ali Laibi Jabbar from shia Almuntadar congregation in Malmö.
 Danish school inspection did not believe the principal of Nordvest when he claimed the investor would have no influence in how the school is run and stopped state funding of the school.

 In Iqra Privatskole in Copenhagen immigrant-dominated district of Nørrebro it was discovered that vice principal and imam Shahid Mehdi for years had run a web page where he discouraged Muslim youth from having non-Muslim friends.
 Shahid Mehdi was sentenced in Malmö for having sexually assaulted a woman in a park by baring his genitals and chasing her.
 As a result of these investigations, the school was placed under stricter supervision by authorities.

-The Roser Skolen in Odense was placed under supervision by authorities during the investigation about whether controversial imam Abu Bashar from Vollsmose are running the school through front men after it was discovered his 28-year-old son was hired in a managerial position at the school.
+The Roser Skolen in Odense was placed under supervision by authorities investigating whether controversial imam Abu Bashar from Vollsmose was running the school as a front, after it was discovered his 28-year-old son was hired in a managerial position at the school.

 In the Al-Salam school in Odense authorities investigated whether the principal spoke Danish and whether the teaching was primarily done in Arabic.

 In the summer of 2018, the Muslim school Lykkeskolen in Aarhus was closed.
 The public school which received the pupils found that several of them could not read and their education had to start from the beginning.
 The receiving school also noted that fights among the pupils became frequent which had only occurred rarely before.